seppenen/Pipeline_IAC/README.md

 save the HTML reports produced by the tests to the CI tool

-report all run steps to GIT commit and link HTML reports there

 prevent the branch from being merged into the master if even one test fails

 #### Master branch:

 all above

+Cloud provision
+SQ server provision & configuration

 sonarqube analysis

-retrieve information from that analysis and reports its status to git commit
+retrieve information from that analysis and reports

 stop if the test fails

 build container

 take it to artifactory / repository

+build docker container

+Push to ACR

 install the code using Container App in the dev environment